Changissnz/nu_merchant_principal/README.md

 And experience can be very stochastic, or even worse, engineered against those subject to the experience.
 The term "information-flow system" suffices as a superset of "education system".
-There is not required to be any binding demands from an educator that does not need to exist.
+There are not required to be any binding demands from an educator that does not need to exist.
 The omnipresent requirement of processing information stands strong in this superset of an